ThaddKara/ZumaChatBot/README.md

 1. Build the React app: `cd client && npm run build`
 2. Deploy the `build/` folder to your hosting platform
 3. Update the API endpoint in the frontend if needed

-## Setup

-### DB init and Seed
-> npx ts-node ZumaChatBot/server/src/database/init.ts && npx ts-node ZumaChatBot/server/src/database/seed.ts

-### Run unit tests
-> npx ts-node ZumaChatBot/server/src/tools/mock-tool-test.ts

-### Limitations
-1. Current message has no knowledge of past messages sent to bot
-2. Can only check price by unit not type of unit
-3. Some words aren't translated well for example: one bedroom !== 1br
-4. Raw queries in services

-### TODO
-1. Abstract queries to Command/Query patterns
-2. Not all data being passed is typed
-3. Naming inconsistencies
-4. Bloat - lot of endpoints not being used
-5. Lot of open ended logic, actions are properly handled in their own services.